tkhamez/eve-srp/README.md

 ### Run with Docker

 The Docker image is available at https://hub.docker.com/r/tkhamez/eve-srp.
+You can also build it yourself, see below.

 Run with the following command, replace the environment variable values with your values.
 Example with minimum configuration using the EsiProvider: